KUCD. You should be here.

 Students with a departmental GPA of 3.0 have the option of taking an internship to gain experience beyond the classroom during their senior year.
 Internships are considered an honor for qualifying students and an asset for students' resumes.
 Internships are conducted at design, advertising or media firms approved by the department.
 Some 35 organizations and communication design firms are now active participants in this program.
 This training provides a practical arena for students to test their skills and to pick up additional knowledge.

 Graduates carry these skills into the business and academic world.
-The highly creative and thought provoking work of graduates from the Communication Design Department would generate visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
-In today’s marketing, there is both an online and offline businesses.
+The highly creative and thought-provoking work of graduates from the Communication Design Department would generate visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
+In today’s marketing, there are both online and offline businesses.
 Some will require layouts for print while others might need UX/UI for websites.
 Students who graduate with a degree in Communication Design can find work creating:

 • Books, magazines, catalogs, newspapers

 • Visual identity such as letterhead, business cards, brand guides, logos

 • Marketing materials: flyers, brochures, postcards, posters

 • Websites, UX/UI, VR/AR